 There is a large variety of accommodation on Bohol.
 From hostels to luxury resorts, you’ll be able to find anything you’re after.
 The best area to stay for tourists is on Panglao Island.
 We chose to stay near Alona Beach at Alona Grove Tourist Inn.
 One of the nicest hotels in Alona Beach is the Henann Resort which has luxury rooms, swimming pools as well as plenty of other amenities.
 A popular and central located hostel is Moon Fools Hostel.
 We also stayed in White Beach for 2 nights at The Whitehouse By The Sea and absolutely recommend this place if you’re looking for a private luxury villa overlooking the beach.

 Getting to the Chocolate Hills

 The Chocolate hills are just under a 2 hour drive from Alona Beach.
 We took on the long drive starting at 4am to make it there in time for sunrise.
-We were incredibly exhausted by the end of the drive.
+We were very sleepy by the end of the drive.
 The more relaxing option is to book a van with a tour company however you will be in a group and won’t be able to choose what hours you go unless you pre arrange private transport to suit you but it will cost more.

 Chocolate Hills Opening hours / Best time of day to visit

-We have not seen official opening hours for the chocolate hills, although when we arrived at 6am for sunrise it was full of local filipinos exercising on the stairs that lead you to the lookout.
+We have not seen official opening hours for the chocolate hills, although when we went at 6am for sunrise it was full of local filipinos exercising on the stairs that lead you to the lookout.